Tom-Notch/assignment4/README.md

 First, we must make our 3D Gaussian parameters trainable.
 You can do this by setting `requires_grad` to True on all necessary parameters in the function `make_trainable` in `train.py` (you will have to implement this function).

 Next, you will have to setup the optimizer.
-It is recommended to provide different learning rates for each type of parameter (for example, it might be preferable to use a much smaller learning rate for the means as compared to opacities or colours).
+It is recommended to provide different learning rates for each type of parameter (for example, it might be preferable to use a much smaller learning rate for the means as compared to opacities or colors).
 You can refer to pytorch documentation on how to set different learning rates for different sets of parameters.

 Your task is to complete the function `setup_optimizer` in `train.py` by passing all trainable parameters and setting appropriate learning rates.
 Feel free to experiment with different settings of learning rates.